Class 2 (Barn Owls) 2024 - 2025

 Computing

-As digital citizens, we will start the first half term understanding the internet moving on to audio and online safety during the second half term.
+As digital citizens, we will start the first half term using turtle academy to do some programming.

 Forest School